symfony-cmf/symfony-cmf-docs/bundles/seo/introduction.rst

 #.
 Using the extractors, to extract the ``SeoMetadata`` from already existing
    values (e.g. the title of the page).

-You can also use both ways at the same time for the document.
-In that case, the persisted ``SeoMetadata`` can be changed by the extractors.
+You can also combine both ways, even on the same document.
+In that case, the persisted ``SeoMetadata`` can be changed by the extractors, to add or tweak the current available SEO information.
+For instance, if you are writing a ``BlogPost`` class, you want the SEO keywords to be set to the tags/category of the post and any additional tags set by the admin.

-Persisting the ``SeoMetadata`` with the document makes it easy to edit for the admin, while using the extractors makes it perfect to use without doing anything.
+Persisting the ``SeoMetadata`` with the document makes it easy to edit for the admin, while using the extractors are perfect to easily use values from the displayed content.

 Both ways are documented in detail in seperate sections: